hellofake/docker-spark/README.md

 ```
 mount -t nfs 192.168.6.168:/home/nfs /nfs/mnt -o proto=tcp -o nolock
 ```
-you should mount /nfs/mnt nfs dictionary on master and slaves Now master and slaves have nfs dictionary(/nfs/mnt), this will used by spark.
+You should mount /nfs/mnt nfs dictionary on master and slaves.
+Now master and slaves have nfs dictionary(/nfs/mnt), this will used by spark.

 ## 2.JDK1.8 Spark-2.2.0 and Zookeeper3.4.13
 Dockerfile using downloaded file to copy to docker image, so you should download [JDK1.8](https://download.oracle.com/otn/java/jdk/8u144-b01/090f390dda5b47b9b721c7dfaa008135/jdk-8u144-linux-x64.tar.gz),[Spark-2.2.0](http://archive.apache.org/dist/spark/spark-2.2.0/spark-2.2.0-bin-hadoop2.7.tgz),[Zookeeper3.4.13](http://archive.apache.org/dist/zookeeper/zookeeper-3.4.13/zookeeper-3.4.13.tar.gz) in the same directory with Dockerfile.
 Also, you can download other version spark、zookeeper、jdk, just rewrite Dockerfile.